TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 * MainMidWindow

-MainMidWindow contains the software for the top half of the created window.
+MainMidWindow contains the software for the top half of the window.
 The top half of the screen is used to display the most important information and the most urgent messages.
-It displays current speed, cooling fluid temperature, time passed, battery energy left and gas/brake paddle positions.
+It displays the current speed, the cooling fluid temperature, the time that has passed, how much battery energy is left and the gas/brake paddle positions.
+A timer is displayed so the driver knows how much time has passed since the race started.
+This combined with the batteries energy level and the temperature level will tell if the driver is asking too much from the car or not.

-To place objects in the window created in the main file, a canvas has to be made and placed in the window.
+To place objects in the window, a canvas has to be made and placed in the window.
 This is done using:
 ```
         self.MainMidWindow = Canvas(self.window, width= 840, height=420,borderwidth = 0.0, bg='black', highlightthickness=0)
         self.MainMidWindow.pack_propagate(0)